 Prior to her death, Shirley Bernstein created a trust known as the Shirley Bernstein Trust Agreement dated May 20, 2008 (“Shirley’s Trust”).

 ANSWER – Deny.
-There is not enough information to determine if the Shirley Trust is a valid document or a further document in a series of documents in both Estates and Trusts of Simon and Shirley that have been fraudulently notarized, forged and more and distributed by the Fiduciaries and Counsel, all Officers of this Court.
-That the original document appears to missing at this time and requests to review and see it have been denied repeated requests by the Fiduciaries and Counsel in the matters both prior and present.
-Admissions of fraudulently altering trust documents have already been admitted and under ongoing investigation.
+There is not enough information to determine if the Shirley Trust is a valid document created on that day or if it is another fraudulent document in a series of documents in both Estates and Trusts of Simon and Shirley that have been fraudulently notarized, forged and more and then distributed by the Fiduciaries and Counsel, all Officers of this Court to commit further alleged crimes.
+That the original document appears to be missing at this time and requests to inspect, review and see it have been denied by the Fiduciaries the prior removed and presently acting.
+Admissions of fraudulently altering trust documents have already been admitted by the former Attorneys at Law and Personal Representative and they all remain under ongoing investigation.

 Shirley Bernstein was a resident of Palm Beach County, Florida when she created Shirley’s Trust.